hndrx67/kill-webp/README.md

 ## Privacy

 KillWEBP operates entirely within your browser.
 No data is sent to external servers, and no browsing history is collected.
 The extension only accesses image data when a WebP image is detected.
-No. really we collect your data so we can Improve our AI services, blah blah, that is for your Adobe, your company sucks! your photoshop and premiere is good tho👍
+No. really we collect your data so we can Improve our AI services, blah blah, that is for your Adobe, your company sucks! your photoshop and premiere are good tho👍

 ## Support